Book Reviews

 I usually don’t add spoilers to my reviews, but in this case I felt the need to mention my absolute favorite part of this book.
 Which was the moment when Kiko for the first time realizes that beauty doesn’t have to fit into her mother’s understanding of it and that it has nothing to do with race.

 And what I loved about it was that Kiko didn’t come to this conclusion by looking in the mirror.
-Or by deciding that she was going to stop believing everything her mother has ever said.
+Or by deciding that she was going to stop believing everything her mother had ever said.

 I just thought that that part was done so well.
 What a perfect way to learn such an important message.